evant/parsnip/README.md

 ```

 ### Text
-You can use the `@Text` annotations to read/write the text of a tag.
+You can use the `@Text` annotation to read/write the text of a tag.
 ```java
 class Card {
   @Text